-Our internationally-recognised research in occupational and organisational performance aims to evaluate and enhance working environments and operational conditions, to improve performance and organisational structures.
+Our internationally-recognised research in individual, occupational and organisational performance aims to evaluate and enhance working environments and operational conditions, to improve performance and organisational structures.

 We've developed several legally defensible Physical Employment Standards for organisations such as the Royal National Lifeboat Institution, the Maritime and Coast Guard Agency, the oil and gas industry, and the Royal Air Force.
 These standards ensure that recruitment and retention of employees is based solely on the requirement to do the job.